flamenco and classical guitarist

 Sueños Gitanos was Richmond's source of flamenco-inspired music from 2010 to 2013.
 Leah founded the group with classical guitarist Denver Walker, and the group expanded to include percussionists CJ Alicea and CJ Wolfe, trumpet player Mary Lawrence Hicks, and bassist Brian Cruse.

-Leah arranged the tunes for the group with flamenco song forms as inspiration, and the group interpreted them with their classical and jazz perspectives for a lively and fluid sound.
+Leah arranged music for the group with flamenco song forms as inspiration, and the group interpreted them with their classical and jazz perspectives for a lively and fluid sound.

 Sueños Gitanos performed in VCU´s 2012 and 2013 Flamenco Festivals and in the VMFA's First Friday's concert series.
 The group recorded its self-titled album in 2013, right before Leah moved to Seville.

 Leah has been co-organizing and performing in VCU's Flamenco Festivals since the first in 2009.
 The festivals happen every year and a half and feature performances and master classes by Washington D.C. artists and local RVA flamenco musicians.
-The next festival is scheduled for March 20th-22nd, 2015, and will feature guitarists Torcuato Zamora and Miguelito, as well as Leah and other RVA musicians.
+The seventh festival is scheduled for March 20th-22nd, 2018, and will feature the Latin Ballet of Virginia, invited artist 'El Nano' from Seville, as well guitarists Ricardo Marlow and Torcuato Zamora.

 Musicians Andrew McEvoy, Ron Alig, and Nathan Aldhizer of the Richmond Guitar Quartet have been sharing their love of classical guitar with RVA for nearly ten years.
 Leah joined the quartet for their 2012-2013 performing season, which featured works by Beethoven, Bach, Piazolla, Bizet in concerts at Virginia Commonwealth University and Randolph Macon.